 What Is Marketing Strategy and Why It Matters

-For small business CEOs and founders, marketing strategy isn’t a luxury — it’s the blueprint that connects your business goals to the right marketing actions.
+For small business owners and founders, marketing strategy isn’t a luxury — it’s the blueprint that connects your business goals to marketing action.

-If you’re a small business CEO, founder, or leader of a growing company, chances are you’ve heard it before: “We need a marketing strategy.”
+If you’re a small business owner, founder, or leader of a growing company, chances are you’ve heard it before: “We need a marketing strategy.”

 But what does that really mean?
 Is it running ads?
 Posting on LinkedIn?
 Hiring a PR firm?

-For leaders at this stage, the real question isn’t what to do, but how does marketing actually help us grow — attract the right customers, use resources wisely, and deliver ROI?
+For leaders at this stage, the real question isn’t what to do, but how marketing actually drives business growth — helping you attract the right customers, use resources wisely, and deliver measurable ROI.

 That’s what strategy is designed to answer.

-At Dodson Consulting, we use a simple but powerful framework that ensures marketing is more than a cost center; it’s a growth driver.
+At Dodson Consulting, we use a simple but powerful framework that ensures marketing is more than a cost center; it’s a driver of focus, connection, and momentum.

 Step 1: Business Goals Come First